 Residents Only: Please bring photo ID.
 No contractors.

 Typically, a minimum of 30 days are needed for the town to advertise, obtain quotes and award a contract for this type of service.
 Sudbury utilized an emergency procurement process which allowed us to hire a contractor in one week.
 The timeline is as follows:

 Bid Specifications Distributed: April 5, 2018 – COMPLETED

 Vendor Site Visit: April 9, 2018 – COMPLETED

 Contract Awarded: April 13, 2018 – COMPLETED

 Begin Work: April 16, 2018 – COMPLETED

 Please be careful not to block walkways or impede travel along roadways.
-Your patience is appreciated as we work to clean up after the recent powerful storms.
-We recognize that this is a long and difficult process and we are committed to working with residents until the project is completed.
+Your patience was appreciated as we worked to clean up after this winter’s powerful storms.
+This was a long and difficult process and we appreciated everyone’s cooperation as we worked to complete this project.